pyroscope/rtorrent-ps/docs/overview.rst

 To get those features, you just need to either follow the build instructions, or download and install a package from Bintray — assuming one is available for your platform.
-See below for installation instructions — more detailed reference information can be found on the `RtorrentExtended`_ and `RtorrentExtendedCanvas`_ pages.
+See the :doc:`install` on how to get your machine set up.

 Supported Platforms